ankane/searchkick/README.md

 All existing options can be used as methods, or you can continue to use the existing API.

 This release also significantly improves the performance of searches when using conversions.
-To upgrade without downtime, add `conversions_v2` to your model and an additional field to `search_data`:
+To upgrade conversions without downtime, add `conversions_v2` to your model and an additional field to `search_data`:

 ```ruby
 class Product < ApplicationRecord